Coinsnap/Coinsnap-for-Wix/README.md

 ## Accept Bitcoin and Lightning Payments with Wix

-The Coinsnap for Wix plugin allows you to accept Bitcoin Lightning payments in e-store, created on Wix platform.
+The Coinsnap for Wix plugin allows you to accept Bitcoin and Lightning payments in e-store, created on Wix platform.
+Please follow the steps below and copy and paste the code into your Wix editor to set up payments via Coinsnap payment gateway.

+### Requirements

+You have a **Wix** account (at least **Core Premium plan**) and online store up and running.

 ### Steps to Integrate Coinsnap as a Payment Provider in Wix

 1. **Enable Developer Mode**

-   - In your Wix site, open the **Wix Editor**.
+In your Wix site, open the **Wix Editor**.

-   - At the top, click on **Dev Mode** and then click the **Turn on Dev Mode** button to enable developer mode.
+At the top, click on **Dev Mode** and then click the **Turn on Dev Mode** button to enable developer mode.

 ![Enable Developer Mode](/assets/images/screenshot1-Wix-Velo-Dev-Mode.png)

 2. **Open the Code Editor**

-   - On the left side, click on the **{ } icon** to open the code editor.
+On the left side, click on the **{ } icon** to open the code editor.

 ![Open the Code Editor](/assets/images/screenshot2-Wix-Velo-Code-Editor.png)

 3. **Add Payment Provider Service Plugin**

-   - In the **Service Plugins** section, click on the **(+)** sign and select **Payment** to add a payment provider service plugin.
+In the **Service Plugins** section, click on the **(+)** sign and select **Payment** to add a payment provider service plugin.

 ![Add Payment Provider Service Plugin](/assets/images/screenshot3-Wix-New-Service-Plugin.png)

 4. **Start Setup**

-   - On the following screen, click **Start now**.
+On the following screen, click **Start now**.

 ![Start Setup](/assets/images/screenshot4-Wix-Start-Setup.png)

 5. **Accept Terms**

-   - On the legal terms page, check the terms and click **Accept**.
+On the legal terms page, check the terms and click **Accept**.

 ![Accept Terms](/assets/images/screenshot5-Wix-Legal-Notice.png)

 6. **Name the Plugin**

-   - Enter the name of the plugin: **Coinsnap** (you can use any name, but this will make it easier to follow the guide).
+Enter the name of the plugin: **Coinsnap** (you can use any name, but this will make it easier to follow the guide).

-   - Click **Add & Edit Code**.
+Click **Add & Edit Code**.

 ![Accept Terms](/assets/images/screenshot6-Wix-Name-Plugin.png)

 7. **Locate Created Files**

-   - This creates a directory named **Coinsnap** containing two files: `Coinsnap.js` and `Coinsnap-config.js`, which will open in the editor.
+This creates a directory named **Coinsnap** containing two files: `Coinsnap.js` and `Coinsnap-config.js`, which will open in the editor.

 ![Accept Terms](/assets/images/screenshot7-Wix-Locate-Coinsnap-files.png)

 8. **Copy Code to `Coinsnap-config.js`**

-   - In `Coinsnap-config.js`, paste the code from our Git repository.
+In `Coinsnap-config.js`, paste the code from our Git repository.
 Click the **Copy raw file** icon to easily copy the code.

-   - Make sure to delete any example code in `Coinsnap-config.js` in the Wix editor before pasting the new code.
+Make sure to delete any example code in `Coinsnap-config.js` in the Wix editor before pasting the new code.

 ![Copy Code to `Coinsnap-config.js`](/assets/images/screenshot8-Wix-Coinsnap-config.png)

 9. **Copy Code to `Coinsnap.js`**

-   - Open `Coinsnap.js` in the Wix editor and paste the code from our Git repository.
+Open `Coinsnap.js` in the Wix editor and paste the code from our Git repository.

-   - Delete all example code from `Coinsnap.js` before pasting the new code.
+Delete all example code from `Coinsnap.js` before pasting the new code.

 ![Copy Code to `Coinsnap.js`](/assets/images/screenshot9-Wix-Coinsnap.png)

 10. **Add `http-functions.js` to the Backend Directory**

-- In the **backend** section of your editor, click on the **(+) icon** and select **Expose Site API**, which creates an `http-functions.js` file.
+In the **backend** section of your editor, click on the **(+) icon** and select **Expose Site API**, which creates an `http-functions.js` file.
 (If this file already exists, you can skip this step.)

-- Copy the code from our Git repository into `http-functions.js`.
+Copy the code from our Git repository into `http-functions.js`.
 If `http-functions.js` already exists, add the code from GitHub below the existing code.
 If not, delete any example code before pasting.

 ![Add `http-functions.js` to the Backend Directory](/assets/images/screenshot10-Wix-Backend-http-functions.png)

 11. **Publish Changes**

-- Once the code is complete, click **Publish** to save the changes and make the plugin available.
+Once the code is complete, click **Publish** to save the changes and make the plugin available.

 ![Publish Changes](/assets/images/screenshot11-Wix-Publish-Changes.png)